 - Cons: Expensive.
 Not a particularly svelte case or super practical.

-Buy This For Someone Who Has Better Musical Taste Than You
+Buy This Gift For Someone Who Has Better Musical Taste Than You

 The Bluetooth speaker is all the rage these days, and for good reason.
-You don’t need to worry about whether your latest iPhone/iPad fits into a special dock (Lightning vs 30-pin), and it’s not subject to odd dropouts like the oft-criticized, though higher-fidelity, AirPlay speakers.
+You don’t need to worry about whether your latest iPhone/iPad fits into a special dock, and it’s not subject to odd dropouts like the oft-criticized, though higher-fidelity, AirPlay speakers.
 The Logitech UE Mini Boombox (pictured below) and its big brother the UE Boombox have received praise for their quality sound and relatively better price compared to the market leader Jambox.

 - Pros: Comparatively inexpensive.
 Low distortion sound.
 Can fill a room.
 Bluetooth works with all models of iPhone, iPad and iPod touch.